Chart Color Schemes

 Bellara ranks among the oldest 10% of areas nationwide

-Bellara's median age is 60, which is significantly higher than Greater Brisbane's figure of 36 and the national norm of 38.
-Compared to Greater Brisbane, Bellara has a higher proportion of residents aged 65-74 (22.3%), but fewer individuals aged 25-34 (4.8%).
-This concentration of 65-74 year-olds is notably above the national figure of 9.4%.
+Bellara's median age is 60, which is significantly higher than Greater Brisbane's figure of 36 and substantially exceeds the national norm of 38.
+Compared to Greater Brisbane, Bellara has a higher proportion of residents aged 65-74 (22.2%) but fewer residents aged 25-34 (4.8%).
+This concentration of 65-74 year-olds is well above the national figure of 9.4%.
 Between the 2021 Census and present, the median age has increased by 1.1 years from 59 to 60, indicating an aging population.
-Specifically, the proportion of residents aged 75 to 84 has grown from 13.8% to 18.0%.
-Conversely, the proportion of individuals aged 25 to 34 has decreased from 6.6% to 4.8%, and those aged 5 to 14 have dropped from 7.5% to 6.0%.
-By 2041, demographic modeling projects significant changes in Bellara's age profile.
-The 75 to 84 age cohort is expected to expand by 319 people (52%), from 618 to 938.
-This growth will be driven entirely by the aging population dynamic, with those aged 65 and above comprising all projected growth.
-Meanwhile, both the 0 to 4 and 55 to 64 age groups are projected to decrease in numbers.
+Specifically, the 75 to 84 age group has grown from 13.8% to 17.9% of the population.
+Conversely, the 25 to 34 cohort has decreased from 6.6% to 4.8%, and the 5 to 14 age group has dropped from 7.5% to 6.0%.
+Demographic projections suggest Bellara's age profile will change significantly by 2041.
+The 75 to 84 age cohort is projected to expand considerably, increasing by 359 people (62%) from 581 to 941.
+The aging population trend is evident, with those aged 65 and above comprising 98% of the projected growth.
+Meanwhile, both the 0 to 4 and 45 to 54 age groups are expected to see reduced numbers.